-- The applicant must compile and submit measurements of water consumption for the individual dyeing, printing, and finishing facilities. - The applicant must submit an overview of the dyeing, printing, and finishing facilities, stating the production volume per day for each process. - For each implementation of a BAT technique or process using solar energy produced in-house, the applicant must submit images of the facility, technical descriptions of the individual technologies and assessments of the energy savings achieved, along with a statement of the process and operation in which the technology has been implemented.
+- documentation of the energy management system.
+The applicant must compile and submit measurements of water consumption for the individual dyeing, printing, and finishing facilities. - The applicant must submit an overview of the dyeing, printing, and finishing facilities, stating the production volume per day for each process. - For each implementation of a BAT technique or process using solar energy produced in-house, the applicant must submit images of the facility, technical descriptions of the individual technologies and assessments of the energy/water savings achieved, along with a statement of the process and operation in which the technology has been implemented.